 Well, this has been a major cause of concern for some people.
-Ensuring that your messages can be deleted when the need arise without other parties seeing the same thread has been commented on greatly with people suggesting different means to deal with the situation.
+Ensuring that your messages can be deleted when the need arises without other parties seeing the same thread has been commented on greatly, with people suggesting different means to deal with the situation.

 People have long wondered how possible it is to delete a thread after you have sent it.
-There are different scenarios you must watch out for when dealing with such issues.
+You must watch out for different scenarios when dealing with such issues.

-First, you must understand that many guidelines are surrounding the use of any product or service including Facebook.
+First, you must understand many guidelines surrounding the use of any product or service, including Facebook.
 Now let’s take a peep into the Facebook terms and conditions:

 Messages need some time to be completely removed

-Fawzan agrees with this; he says simply mark the intended message as spam and Facebook would delete them from the other party’s inbox.
+Fawzan agrees with this; he says simply mark the intended message as spam, and Facebook would delete it from the other party’s inbox.

-Going through several comments on this issue, there are a lot of views in support or against this approach; some say there is no way out, other say it works.
+Going through several comments on this issue, there are a lot of views in support or against this approach; some say there is no way out, and others say it works.

-However, two things are clear from this instance; first, the message must be marked as unread by the other party.
-The second point is that it must be a recent post not one for days or weeks.
+However, two things are clear from this instance; first, the other party must mark the message as unread.
+The second point is that it must be a recent post, not one for days or weeks.

 So the process, basically, is not aimed at just deleting the message from your end.
 But to disable or deactivate your Facebook account in order to delete the message from the other party’s end.
 You should remember, of course, to re-login after the process.